sitrismart/sitrismart/README.md

 - 🔭 I’m a third-year student, majoring in Software Engineering at University of Science, VNU-HCM.
 - 🌱 I’m currently learning about web development and AI.
 - 💬 Ask me about anything you like.
-- ⚡ Fun fact: I can remember the first 100 digits of π.
+- ⚡ Fun fact: I can recite the first  50 digits of π.